Conflict of Desires: Female Tibetan Leaders and Gender Advocacy

 The last few decades has seen a rise in Tibetan women’s voices that has led to an increase in women’s leadership positions in the male dominated Tibetan state apparatus in exile—Central Tibetan Administrations (CTA) and leading Tibetan NGOs in Dharamsala, India.
 This is in part due to the exile/diasporic Tibetan state apparatus’s longstanding cultivation/fostering in both its male and female de facto citizens of a desire to rise to the level of “leadership” in order to politicize Tibet and to serve an already disenfranchised community of Tibetans in exile following Chinese invasion in 1959.
 But what happens when Tibetan women loyal to their community desire subjectivities not endorsed by the exile government?

 Leadership, throughout Tibetan history, has shifted through gendered terrains.
 In Janet Gyatso’s Women in Tibet, an edited collection co-edited with Hanna Havnevik, Gyatso and Havnevik explores lives of leading female figures throughout Tibetan history.
 The book details the lives of women who became recognized for their leading roles in arenas such as politics and spirituality despite traditional Tibetan notions of women as “low-births” (2005).
 In regions such as Kham, stories existed of armed women that led tribal men into wars over tribal feud and territory.
 Women such as Tsering Drola, Khangsar Yangjan Kandrol, and Tonpon of upper Nyarong Gyari Chimi Drolma, who were known in the region as, “The Three Devils of Yangchen Lama of Khangsar Tribe.”
 However, the women in these historic narratives were the exception, not the norm.
 Women in Gyatso and Shakya’s narratives were remarkable, in that they defied the gendered norms of their time period that were dictated by their communities; challenging communal beliefs and those in power.
-But their stories reveal that throughout Tibetan history, female leaders, prior to the Chinese invasion, were not desired but resisted.
-However, the Chinese invasion and exodus to exile presented Tibetan women with opportunities to assert their own desires to become leaders.
+Their stories reveal that throughout Tibetan histories, female leaders, prior to the Chinese invasion, were neither desired nor resisted.
+The Chinese invasion and exodus, however, presented Tibetan women in exile the opportunity to assert the desire to become leaders within their own communities.

 In the aftermath following Chinese invasion of Tibet in 1959, the Tibetan refugee collective required immense labor from its newly displaced population to re-establish community in exile in order to ensure their own survival as a people.
-With thousands of Tibetans escaping into Nepal and India, the Tibetan apparatus (specifically The Dalai Lama, Lhasa administrators, and wealthy aristocratic families) had no choice but to swiftly respond to the crisis as it unfurled.
-However, division of labor and roles quickly became gendered.
-Elite men handled external work involving political advocacy and securing aid in the international arena, while the women busied themselves in the domestic arena as caregivers—to ensure the survival of high numbers of orphaned Tibetan children.
-Women who took on such roles—like the women from the Dalai Lama’s family, his mother Diki Tsering and sisters Tsering Dolma and Jetsun Pema, and other elite women such as Rinchen Dolma Taring—are affectionately remembered in contemporary exile Tibetan society as exemplary leaders who tirelessly cared for orphaned Tibetan children.
+With thousands of Tibetans escaping into Nepal and India, the Tibetan apparatus (specifically The Dalai Lama and his administration) had no choice but to swiftly respond to the crisis as it unfurled.
+Division of labor and roles quickly became gendered.
+While elite men handled external work involving political advocacy and securing aid in the international arena, the women busied themselves in domestic arenas as caregivers to the refugee collective.
+For instance, at the begining of exile, elite Tibetan women cared after the welfare of orphaned Tibetan children in facilities that they later transform into residential schools.
+Women from the Dalai Lama’s family, his mother Diki Tsering and sisters Tsering Dolma and Jetsun Pema, and other elite women such as Rinchen Dolma Taring are affectionately remembered in contemporary exile Tibetan society as exemplary leaders who tirelessly cared after orphaned Tibetan children.

-In Hardt’s “Affective Labor” (1999), he identifies (with caution), women’s “caring-labor” with “biopolitical production.”
+In Hardt’s “Affective Labor” (1999), he identifies women’s “caring-labor” with “biopolitical production.”
 According to Hardt:

 “Biopoltical production here consists primarily in the labor involved in the creation of life—not the activities of procreation but the creation of life precisely in the production and reproduction of affect. […].
 Labor works directly on the affects; it produces subjectivity, it produces society, it produces life.
 Affective labor, in this sense, is ontological—it reveals living labor constituting a form of life and thus demonstrates again the potential of biopolitical production” (99).